 - behaved in a way that has harmed, or may have harmed, a child

 - possibly committed a criminal offence against children, or related to a child

 - behaved towards a child or children in a way that indicates s/he is unsuitable to work with children

 The LADO helps co-ordinate information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible.

 If you need to contact your Local Authority Designated Officer (LADO), you can do this via your Local Safeguarding Children Board (LSCB) or Local Authority.

-This list provides details of LADOs throughout England.
-You can download a PDF version BY CLICKING HERE
+This list provides details of LADOs throughout England although it was created in 2011 the number may still work otherwise google for your local lado.
+You can download a PDF ( 2011) version BY CLICKING HERE